Join Us to Celebration and Experience World Wide Afrocentric Culture in Toronto!

 IJFTC Vendors

-Become a part of the vibrant Vendor Marketplace at the IFTC 2024.
+Become a part of the vibrant Vendor Marketplace at the IFTC 2025.
 Showcase your unique products and services to an estimated 50,000 attendees and connect with a diverse audience of culture enthusiasts.
-Register by January 1st, 2024.
+Register by, Friday, May 9th, 2025.

 IJFTC Partners